Overview

 };

-The first function calculates the additional price and the second adds the price and scale to five decimal places.
+The first function calculates the additional cost, while the second function adds the base price and rounds it to five decimal places.

 Let’s go and apply composition!